 We are 15 minutes south of I-84 and 20 minutes north of I-80 by way of I-15 then 3 miles from I-15.
 The parking area is level gravel unless you want to park in the field then its grass.

-If you are living in your RV fulltime there is an FAQ you may not have read.
+If you are living in your RV fulltime and need to park while you work there is an FAQ you may not have read.
 Please Read It.

 I'm looking for a place to park for a few weeks or a month at a time.
 Is it okay to ask for a long-term stay?
 What if I offer to pay? https://www.boondockerswelcome.com/faq/being-guest/#may-i-request-a-long-term-stay

-Please do not ask.
+If you need to stay in your RV in the daytime, please do not make a request.
 We are happy to host guest traveling in their RV through town or seeing local sites.
-If you are looking for a cheap space to park you should look for a campground that offers a weekly or monthly discount or posts an ad on Craig's List.
+If you are looking for a cheap space to park while you work out of your RV in the daytime you should look for a campground that offers a weekly or monthly discount or posts an ad on Craig's List.
 Traveling guest and fulltime RVs, here to see local sites or stopping overnight are welcome.

 From our front porch looking east you can see miles of the Wasatch Mountains where you are minutes away from boating, fishing,4 wheeling, snowmobiling and snow skiing.
 From our back deck you can see the Great Salt Lake and Antelope Island (15 minute drive.) set in the background of the bird refuse behind us.
 From our house you can make day trips to places in the North around Ogden (20-30 Minute drive) Golden Spike, Union Station Railroad, and Hill Aerospace.
 To the South around Salt Lake City(20-30 Minute drive) LDS Temple Square, This is the Place, Rio Tinto Copper pit,